Is the Truck Driver or the Trucking Company Liable for a Crash?

 The Driver:

-For accidental work-related driving errors, the trucking company is held responsible for the driver.
-However, if the driver’s negligent driving actions were not work-related, such as driving under the influence, driving while drowsy, or failing to drive reasonably in accordance with changing weather and traffic conditions, they can be held personally liable.
+The trucking company is generally held responsible for the driver if the driver causes a crash while working.
+However, if the driver’s negligent driving actions were not work-related, such as using a company vehicle for personal use, or broke company policy, such as driving under the influence, driving while drowsy, or failing to drive reasonably in accordance with changing weather and traffic conditions, they can be held personally liable.

 The Trucking Company: